Which is the most challenging section of the SNAP question paper?

 What are the important topics that usually dominate the SNAP sample paper?

-Candidates studying for the SNAP exam must learn all of the material covered in the SNAP curriculum.
-The passages, syllogisms, analogies, grammar, antonym-synonyms, one-word substitution, similarly spelled words, parajumbles, and fill-in-the-blank exercises are some of the crucial SNAP General English topics.
+Passages, syllogisms, analogies, grammar, antonyms and synonyms, one-word substitution, similarly spelled words, parajumbles, and fill-in-the-blank exercises are some of the crucial SNAP General English topics.
 Trigonometry, Geometry, Algebra, Ratio and Proportion, Percentages, Partnership, Time-Speed-Distance, and Data Interpretation are a few of the crucial subjects covered in the SNAP Quantitative Ability, Data Interpretation & Data Sufficiency segment.
 Column graphs, pie charts, coding and decoding, and puzzles are a few of the crucial SNAP Analytical and Logical Reasoning themes.

 What section of the SNAP paper has the highest weightage?

 There are a maximum of 25 questions in the Analytical and Logical Reasoning section.
 There are now only 20 questions in the Quantitative, Data Interpretation & Data Sufficiency part.
-Family Tree/Blood Relations, Seating Arrangement, Clocks and Calendars, Critical Reasoning, Coding/Decoding, Direction Sense, and Verbal and miscellaneous Reasoning are the main topics from which questions are asked in this section.
-Candidates need to practice a lot of sample questions from all levels of difficulty to be prepared for this segment of the SNAP exam.
-Since there are no rules or principles for logical reasoning, practice is the main component of preparation.
+You need to practice a lot of sample questions from all levels of difficulty to be prepared for this segment of the SNAP exam.